bytecodealliance/wasmtime/docs/cli-options.md

 ## `serve`

-The `serve` subcommand runs a WebAssembly module in the `wasi:http/proxy` world via the WASI HTTP API, which is available since Wasmtime 18.0.0.
+The `serve` subcommand runs a WebAssembly component in the `wasi:http/proxy` world via the WASI HTTP API, which is available since Wasmtime 18.0.0.
 The goal of this world is to support sending and receiving HTTP requests.

-The `serve` command takes one positional argument which is the name of the module to run:
+The `serve` command takes one positional argument which is the name of the component to run:

 ```sh
 $ wasmtime serve foo.wasm